postandcourier/infant-mortality/three-main-text.md

 Three things stand out about Yazmin Garcia as she lies on an examination table at the Oconee County Health Department: her smile, the Mexican flags painted on each of her big toenails, and her fully exposed, six-month-pregnant belly.

-She’s here for an ultrasound to see if all looks right with her baby, which is a boy.
+She’s here for an ultrasound to see if all looks right with her baby, which obviously is a boy.

 She’s 22, poor, illegal, unmarried and soon to be the mother of four.